Jean-Abou-Samra/cpython/Doc/library/pprint.rst

    Added support for pretty-printing :class:`types.SimpleNamespace`.

 .. versionchanged:: 3.9
-   This module can be use in command line.
+   This module can be used in command line.
 It will pretty-print an arbitrary object at the command line prompt, importing module names when necessary.
    Examples include (replace ``python`` with your usual Python command)::